kobotoolbox/docs/source/merging_dataset_excel_power_query.md

 Merging _individual data_ and _roster data_ through the system is currently not
 available but it is possible through **Power Query** in **Excel**.
-Excel was chosen over other software because it is a widely used spreadsheet and available to almost all the PCs.
+Excel was chosen over other software because it is a widely used spreadsheet and available to almost all PCs.
 It is also relatively easy-to-use.

 ## Differences between individual data and roster data: